-The programs are open to students, regardless of major, who meet the following criteria: have at least junior standing; have completed POLS 231 with a grade of C or better; have a minimum cumulative grade point average of 2.75; and have taken the basic courses in political science, economics, or communications studies
+The programs are open to students, regardless of major, who meet the following criteria: have at least junior standing; have completed POLS 231 with a grade of C or better and have a minimum cumulative grade point average of 2.75.

 Filled with weekly seminars from high-profile politicians and requiring at least two days of internship each week at a politically affiliated office, the Washington Semester is an opportunity rich with hands-on experience.
 Former students have interned at places such as the Pentagon, organizations within the National Press Building, NBC and the Peace Corps Headquarters Press Office.

-The quantifiable result is prepared in the form of a research project that takes advantage of the vast resources available in Washington and often includes interviews that can only be done in that city.
+As part of the program requirements, each student completes a research project that takes advantage of the vast resources available in Washington and often includes interviews that can only be done in that city.

 Dr. Germaine Walsh

 Political Science Professor; Department Chair

 - About Study Abroad